-- The ultimate parent company, JTB Corp has assured Kuoni Travel investments that they will continue to commit and support the group cash funding required as necessary. - The Danish government have introduced a number of initiatives in response to the negative financial impact, including temporarily extending payment deadlines for labour market contributions and income tax, compensation of fixed costs, etc. - The Company has taken variety measures like restructuring, cost reduction by downsizing the number of employees. - The Company has sold its principal inbound business to Kuoni Global Travel Services (Schweiz) and provide it services via a cost plus mark-up model where the company would be remunerated for the services they would provide to principal office, this would ensure that there is sufficient liquidity for operating the company. - The Company is part of a group cash pooling arrangement with other companies in the KTI Group which have significant cash resources available.
+- The Danish government have introduced a number of initiatives in response to the negative financial impact, including temporarily extending payment deadlines for labour market contributions and income tax, compensation of fixed costs, etc. - The Company has taken variety measures like restructuring, cost reduction by downsizing the number of employees. - The Company has in 2020 sold its principal inbound business to Kuoni Global Travel Services (Schweiz) and provide it services via a cost plus mark-up model where the company would be remunerated for the services they would provide to principal office, this would ensure that there is sufficient liquidity for operating the company. - The KTI Group has obtained a comfort letter from the ultimate parent, ensuring their commitment to support the group and its subsidiaries as going concern. - The Company is part of a group cash pooling arrangement with other companies in the KTI Group which have significant cash resources available.
 The corona crisis has implied some uncertainty about the future of the entire aviation and travel industry and put the Group's cash resources under pressure.
-Management has initiated a number of cash management activities to ensure liquidity in the future, and at the same time Management expects the Company to benefit from the compensation and liquidity-boosting measures implemented by the government for the entire industry. - The Company has obtained a Letter of Support from the parent group, to continue its operation 12 months from the signing of the annual report, the continued support is dependent on no changes in ownership of the group.
+Management has initiated a number of cash management activities to ensure liquidity in the future, and at the same time Management expects the Company to benefit from the compensation and liquidity-boosting measures implemented by the government for the entire industry.